Kristina01111000/Drws_site/README.md

 - google doc for emails:https://docs.google.com/document/d/1Nc_WVsgZKdhpWaHZyDn81rw4y02Dlj2wB-O-q9ZnJXs/edit?usp=sharing

+to do now:

+- Make chats for other people that sound good, 2 to 3 people
+- check login attempts
 - Write a review in fourissimo club for the heel strike fixing plantar fasciitis
 - Fix the title of the download pdf on fourissimo page
 - For groups get new pictures, add a scorecard picture for scorecard group
 - For google doc see if ‘make a copy’ can be put up when they try to request access
 - Look into file upload plugin for fourissimo page -> new plugin from peepso
 - rethink the welcome email that gets sent when they sign up for the site, add links?
 - Come up with a prompt for the chat page for all lessons, not too long
 - Make chats for other people that sound good, 2 to 3 people